Rishav1995-roy/gallactics-website/Readme.md

-# Galactics Website
+# Fia Website

-A modern, responsive landing page for Galactics - an AI-powered financial research platform that provides Wall Street-grade research at zero cost for the Indian market.
+A modern, responsive landing page for Fia - an AI-powered financial research platform that provides Wall Street-grade research at zero cost for the Indian market.

 ## 🌟 Features